This policy is aimed at teachers and candidates who are involved in the assessment of all UKAdance qualifications.

 6.3 The outcome of the investigation

-We will consider all factors put forward by the centre or the candidate in determining the appropriate sanctions.
+We will consider all factors put forward by the teacher or the candidate in determining the appropriate sanctions.

 If the investigation confirms that malpractice has taken place we will take appropriate and proportionate action based on our Sanctions Policy.